To be productive you need to work smarter, not harder says Ayanna Castro

 - Review your calendar daily, weekly, monthly and quarterly and prepare for the unknown.

-- Accept that you cannot do everything and do it well.
+- Accept that you cannot do everything and do what you can do well.

 - Be mindful of how much of your 168 is being used by tasks that are not aligned with important tasks.